 6.3.5.2.3 When generated

-This primitive is generated by the SME for a STA to establish authentication with a specified peer MAC entity in order to permit Class 2 frames, or mesh peering Management frames for AMPE utilizing SAE authentication, to be exchanged between the two STAs.
+This primitive is generated by the SME for a STA to establish authentication with a specified peer MAC entity in order to permit Class 2 frames, or mesh peering Management frames for AMPE utilizing SAE authentication, to be exchanged between the two STAs; or for a MLD to establish authentication with a specified peer MAC entity in order to permit Class 2 frames to be exchanged between the two MLDs.
 During the authentication procedure, the SME might generate additional MLME-AUTHENTICATE.request primitives.

 (11ah)(#2366)If dot11S1GCentralizedAuthenticationControlActivated is true and a STA’s MAC variable AuthenticationRequestTransmission is false, then the STA shall not invoke this primitive.